sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.4 Ensemble Model
 In the Ensemble Model, we attempt to combine the strengths of our multiple champion models to improve our prediction accuracy.
 The strategy we identified to create the best predictions was to compute bingo classification accuracy for each class of prediction from revenue bucket 1 to 10 and decide the predictions for our ensemble based on the best classification accuracy from each bucket.

 In our case, the Elastic Net Model performed best in the extreme revenue buckets (1,2,9,10) and the Random Forest model gives very good accuracy in the intermediate revenue buckets.
-This can be seen from the table displayed in the Model Comparison section.
+This can be seen from the table displayed in the model comparison section.